firefly-iii/docs/docs/docs/firefly-iii/faq/self-hosted.md

 ## I see a white page and nothing else?

 Check out the log files in `storage/logs` to see what is going on.
 Please open a ticker if you are not sure what to do.
 If the logs are empty Firefly III cannot write to them.
-Make sure that the web server has write permissions in this directory.
+The web server must have write permissions in this directory.
 If the logs still remain empty, do you have a `vendor` directory in your Firefly III root?
 If not, run the Composer commands.

-If the pages remain empty, make sure you have enabled the rewrite module in Apache.
+If the pages remain empty, check the rewrite module in Apache.
 If you're running nginx, use this as the "location" config:

 ```text
 location / {